gsayson/gateway/README.md

 - `badges` is an array of badge identifiers that the user may possess.
 - `rating` is a Glicko rating of the player.
 - `rank` is the rank of the user.
+- `email` is the email of the user.
+- `avatar` is the URL avatar of the user.
+- `friends` is the user's friends.
+This can be mutual (both have friended each other), or one sided (e.g., a player friends a famous player, but the famous player doesn't friend them back).

 The user's rank is dependent on the rating of the user.
 From highest to lowest:
 ```java
 enum Rank {